Ssriram83/cloud-endure-workshop/content/lab/2_Setup/2_Setup_CE_Project.md

 Here is a quick explanation of some of the important settings:

 - **Source infrastructure** -  The source infrastructure, that you want to protect.
 This can be either of **Other Infrastructure**, **Specific AWS region** or
-**vCenter appliance**
+**vCenter appliance**.
+In this lab, we will be using AWS region US East.

 - **Target Infrastructure** - Select the AWS region that will serve as the Target to which you want to replicate your data.
+In this lab, that will be EU (Ireland)

 - **Replication Servers** are small machines used to facilitate data replication.
 CloudEndure uses a t3.small instance type as the default.
-For every 15 disks in source infrastructure, a replication server will be used.
-You have an option to enable

 - **Dedicated Replication Server**.
 This will dedicate a single Replication Server for each Source machine.
+If you leave it unchecked then for every 15 disks in source infrastructure, a replication server will be created.

-- **Converter instance** are server that converts the disks to boot and run in the Target infrastructure.
+- **Converter instance** are servers that converts the disks to boot and run in the Target infrastructure.
+The default is m4/m5.large which should suit most of the situations.

 {{% notice tip %}}
 For a more detailed list of options on replication settings - please refer the